Dr. Daniel Crosby, Chief Behavioral Officer

 Solution: A new branch of psychology, called Financial Therapy, has emerged in recent years to take on the problems identified in this piece.
 Money brings with it a special set of emotional triggers and couples may be well served to seek out professionals with dual expertise in both money and mental health.

 In order for us to have any shot at financial wellbeing, we must begin from a foundation of honesty, mutual respect, and clear lines of communication.
 Once this base is in place, we can begin to work toward a deeper understanding of our shared and divergent values around money as a couple.
 In next month’s post, I’ll be furthering this work around love and money by sharing some research I did last year around the five pillars of money connection and discussing what they mean for you and your partner.
 Until then, be kind, be honest, and keep talking.

 The views expressed are those of Brinker Capital and are not intended as investment advice or recommendation.
 For informational purposes only.
-Opinions represented are not intended as an offer or solicitation with respect to the purchase or sale of any security and are subject to change without notice.
+Brinker Capital, Inc., a registered investment advisor.

 Money Magazine Survey with Mathew Greenwald & Associates (2006)